MikeMoore63/cveBQParser/README.md

 # cveBQParser
-Noddy python cve and cpe parser that downoads cve and cpe data from NIST Converts to jon newlline
+Noddy python cve and cpe parser that downoads cve and cpe data from NIST Converts to json newline
-Uploads into a day partitioned table(s) in Google Big Query each download is loaded into day partition of download Provides support scripts to create tables and diwnloadsand load
+Uploads into a day partitioned table(s) in Google Big Query each download is loaded into day partition of download Provides support scripts to create tables and downloads and load

 config
 setenvironment variables